AlexPoltak/vrs_cvicenie_3/README.md

     void Project::saveProjectFile()
 ```

-> This method contains method saveProjectFileToXml, that saves all values to XML file.
+> This method contains method **saveProjectFileToXml**, that saves all values to XML file.

 2. To open project file and read all values from it use: